Men with lupus find, and give, support

 J. Christopher Reed, 39, has been living with lupus since he was 16.
 A charter member of Walters’ group, he enjoys the social aspects of Brotherhood of the Wolf.
 “Being with a group of guys who understand the stigma of having a ‘woman’s disease’ lessens the tension and the loneliness,” he says.

 Rick Csoltko agrees.
-He’s been running the men’s support group of the LFA’s Greater Ohio chapter for 20 years.
+He’s been running the men’s support group of the LFA’s Greater Ohio chapter for over 20 years.
 “When you talk to other people with lupus, it makes you feel better that you’re not the only one with it.
 That’s a real good thing.
 [It] makes your morale higher.
 A lot of people think they’re the only ones with it, especially men.”

 Psychologist Merrill advises that there’s rarely an advantage to dealing with anxiety surrounding a chronic illness alone.
 “Sharing your worry and stress with others helps reduce the stress,” he says.